 Metter is a very small city located in the state of Georgia.
 With a population of 4,111 people and two constituent neighborhoods, Metter is the 173rd largest community in Georgia.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Metter is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Metter is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Metter who work in office and administrative support (11.03%), sales jobs (10.97%), and teaching (8.94%).
+Overall, Metter is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Metter who work in sales jobs (16.89%), food service (10.02%), and office and administrative support (8.93%).

-The per capita income in Metter in 2010 was $16,017, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $64,068 for a family of four.
-Metter also has one of the higher rates of people living in poverty in the nation, with 30.23% of its population below the federal poverty line.
+The per capita income in Metter in 2010 was $16,495, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
+This equates to an annual income of $65,980 for a family of four.
+However, Metter contains both very wealthy and poor people as well.
+Metter also has one of the higher rates of people living in poverty in the nation, with 35.78% of its population below the federal poverty line.

 Metter is an extremely ethnically-diverse city.
 The people who call Metter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Metter residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Metter include English, German, Italian, and Haitian.
+Important ancestries of people in Metter include English, German, Welsh, and Dutch.

 The most common language spoken in Metter is English.
-Other important languages spoken here include French and Spanish.
+Other important languages spoken here include Spanish and Gujarathi.